tedgt97/Projct1.Python-docx/README.md

 ```
 Data_Repository = Data_Repository.rename(columns = {'Issue Number': 'Issue # Ref', 'Project Name': 'Audit Name', 'Management Action': 'Brief Description'})
 ```
-* Select only certain columns that will be shown in the report and rename into report convention
+* Select only certain columns that will be shown in the report and rename into a report convention

 <br/>